DanPlayz0/DanPlayz0/README.md

 # Hey, so you found me!

-- 🔭 Currently working on nothing
+- 🔭 Currently working on a secret project
-- 🌱 Currently learning Java
+- 🌱 Currently learning TypeScript
 - 📫 Join [Void Bots](https://voidbots.net/join) and have some talk and maybe submit a few bots...
 - ⚡ Fact: My first ever language to learn was Java!
 - 🌐 You can check out my website https://danplayz.com!